 Zinc and Lead

-From the depths of underground mining to the intricacies of refining and lead alloy production, we are dedicated to delivering the essential zinc and lead that help fuel modern life and drive emerging technologies forward.
+With the intricacies of refining and lead alloy production, we are dedicated to delivering the essential zinc and lead that help fuel modern life and drive emerging technologies forward.

 Glencore Canada’s zinc and lead business in numbers